Skip to main content

 What is SASE?

-SASE identifies users and devices moving within the cloud network and applies policy-based security resulting in secure access to data.
+SASE addresses this need by identifying users and devices within the cloud environment and applying policy-based security controls to ensure secure access to applications and data—regardless of location.

 Advantages of SASE